KevinJia1212/cityscapes2coco/README.md

 visualize_coco.py can be used to visualize pictures and annotations of your converted dataset.

+check.py helps to count instance amount of each category by reading the .json annotation file.

 USAGE:
 1.Before to run the scripts, you need to modify ROOT_DIR, IMAGE_DIR, ANNOTATION_DIR and create a INSTANCE_DIR under the ROOT_DIR to save binary masks of each instances.